- A source that’s entirely stopped sending data

 - Navigate to

-- Browser—select specific schemas or search for tables to monitor (SYNQ automatically maps your data warehouse tables and dbt models)
+- Browser—select specific schemas or search for tables to monitor (SYNQ automatically maps your data warehouse tables and transformation models from dbt, SQLMesh, and Coalesce Transform)

-- Type—data asset type such as dbt source
+- Type—data asset type such as dbt source, Coalesce source, or SQLMesh external model

-- Annotation—select assets with metadata definitions such as tag defined in a yml file from dbt
+- Annotation—select assets with metadata definitions such as tags defined in your transformation layer (dbt, SQLMesh, or Coalesce Transform)

 - Important—select assets that you’ve marked as important